RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: RDF-STaX Ontology

 \section{RDF-STaX Ontology}

-To make the taxonomy readily applicable, it was modeled as an OWL 2 DL ontology\footnote{ \url{https://w3id.org/stax/1.0.0/ontology}} (Figure~\ref{fig:onto}).
-Stream types are instances of either \texttt{stax:AbstractStreamType} or \texttt{stax:ConcreteStreamType} class, with taxonomical relations being realized using SKOS in the OWL DL version~\cite{jupp2008skos,miles2005skos}.
-Each stream type is accompanied by a label, formal definition, and usage example.
+To make the proposed taxonomy readily applicable, it was modeled as an OWL 2 DL ontology (Figure~\ref{fig:onto}), available at \url{https://w3id.org/stax/1.1.1/ontology} (accessed on 4 June 2024) under the Creative Commons Attribution 4.0 license.
+In the ontology, RDF stream types are instances of either the \texttt{stax:AbstractStream\-Type} or the \texttt{stax:ConcreteStream\-Type} class, with taxonomical relations being realized using SKOS in the OWL DL version~\cite{jupp2008skos, miles2005skos}.
+The lightest ontology profile that could be used for RDF-STaX is the unofficial OWL 2 DL, due to RDF-STaX being based on SKOS.
+This balances usefulness in the contexts where ontological reasoning is used (by being compatible with a number of reasoners~\cite{singh2020owl2bench}), with uses where ease of annotation takes precedence over semantics (e.g., in stream metadata or knowledge graphs with very little enforced semantics).

+Each stream type instance in the RDF-STaX ontology is accompanied by a label, description, formal definition, and usage example.
+The instances are not shown in Figure~\ref{fig:onto}, but the structure they form is identical to the one presented in the taxonomy overview diagram (Figure~\ref{fig:taxo}), realized using the \texttt{skos:broader} property.

+It should be stressed that RDF-STaX does not define a class for RDF streams, but rather classes for RDF stream \emph{types}.
+For example, \texttt{stax:namedGraphStream} is an instance of the \texttt{stax:ConcreteRdfStreamType} class.
+The ontology also defines a class for RDF stream type usages (\texttt{stax:RdfStreamTypeUsage}), which can be thought of as subjective views of how an RDF stream is used in a specific context.
+This design philosophy is closely reflected in the expected usage patterns, described in the next subsection.

 The ontology includes rich semantic relations between stream types.
-Properties \texttt{stax:canBeFlattenedInto} and \texttt{stax:canBeGroupedInto} relate grouped and flat stream types that can be easily converted into one another (e.g., an RDF graph stream can be flattened into a flat RDF triple stream).
+Properties \texttt{stax:canBeFlattenedInto} and \texttt{stax:canBeGroupedInto} relate grouped and flat stream types that can be easily converted into one another.
+For example, an RDF graph stream can be flattened into a flat RDF triple stream by concatenating its elements, while a flat RDF quad stream can be grouped into a RDF dataset stream by punctuating it.
 The property \texttt{stax:canBeTriviallyExtendedInto} is used for graph- and triple-based streams, to indicate that they can be trivially turned into dataset- and quad-based streams, respectively.
 This transformation consists of stating explicitly that the triples are in the default graph.
-Object property chains are defined in the ontology to allow reasoning on these relations, exploiting the taxonomical relations from SKOS.
+Object property chains are defined in the ontology to allow reasoning on these relations, exploiting the taxonomical relations from SKOS~\cite{miles2005skos}.
+These reasoning rules are presented below, in Manchester OWL Syntax~\cite{horridge2006manchester}: